main repo deb http://ftp.debian.org/debian/squeeze main deb-src http://ftp.debian.org/debian/squeeze main deb http://security.debian.org/ squeeze /updates main deb-src http://security .debian.org/ squeeze /updates main

 Finally, once this has completed, the following command will complete the software update part of the task:

-apt-get dist-upgradeThis will bring all of your system and installed packages up-to-date with the current release of Squeeze.
+apt-get dist-upgradeThis will bring all of your systems and installed packages up-to-date with the current release of Squeeze.
 Any third-party .debs installed from non-standard sources or by hand will need to be updated/reinstalled manually.

 Installation NotesThe installer will ask you if you want to use Dash, and unless you have a compelling reason not to, we recommend you choose to use it.

 Any service restart prompts during the process are normal and typically take less than a few seconds.
 If an error is detected, the installer will attempt to fix it for you, or provide the error.
-It will typically restart SSH as well, but do not fret, it will keep your session active!
+It will typically restart SSH as well but do not fret, it will keep your session active!

 VPS UsersThere is no need to make any kernel or grub-related changes unless you are explicitly running a pv-grub kernel (hint: most users are not), and in fact neither of these need to be installed.
 When the installer asks you about these (such as grub install devices), you can just skip/breeze right through them.